Damien Jurado

-Damien Jurado is an American singer-songwriter from Seattle, Washington, United States.
-Over the years, he has released albums on Sub Pop, Secretly Canadian, Loose, and is currently on his own label Maraqopa Records.
+Damien Troy Jurado (/hərˈɑːdoʊ/; born November 12, 1972) is an American singer-songwriter from Seattle, Washington, United States.
+Over the years, he has released albums on Sub Pop, Secretly Canadian, Loose, and is currently on his own label, Maraqopa Records.

 Music career

 Jurado's solo career began during the mid-1990s, releasing lo-fi folk based recordings on his own cassette-only label, Casa Recordings.
 Gaining a local cult following in Seattle, he was brought to the attention of Sub Pop Records by Sunny Day Real Estate singer Jeremy Enigk.
 After two 7-inch releases (Motorbike and Trampoline) Sub Pop issued his first full album, Waters Ave S. in 1997.
-His second album Rehearsals for Departure, was released in 1999, produced by Ken Stringfellow (The Posies, Big Star, R.E.M.).
+His second album, Rehearsals for Departure, was released in 1999, produced by Ken Stringfellow (The Posies, Big Star, R.E.M.).

-He often makes use of found sound and field recording techniques, and has experimented with different forms of tape recordings.
+He often makes use of found sound and field recording techniques and has experimented with different forms of tape recordings.
 In 2000 he released Postcards and Audio Letters, a collection of found audio letters and fragments that he had found from sources such as thrift store tape players and answering machines.
 Also released in 2000 was Ghost of David, Jurado's bleakest and most personal sounding record to date.
 I Break Chairs (2002) was produced by long-time friend, Pedro the Lion's David Bazan.
 It was his last album for Sub Pop, and was a much rockier, electric affair.

 After signing for the Indiana-based label Secretly Canadian, Jurado reverted to his trademark folk ballad-based style, releasing four more albums: Where Shall You Take Me?
 (2003), On My Way to Absence, (2005) And Now That I'm in Your Shadow (2006) and the rockier Caught in the Trees (2008).